Delay

 Dialog

-- delay value is set by the parameters Delay length. -
+— the delay value is set by the parameter Delay length. -

 Input port

-- delay value is determined by the signal value on the d port, in this case it is also possible to specify the maximum delay value with the parameters Delay length upper limit.
+— the delay value is determined by the value of the signal on port d.
+In this case, you can also specify the maximum delay value with the parameter Delay length upper limit.

-An out-of-range, non-integer or negative value in the dialogue box (fixed delay) returns an error.
-An out-of-range value obtained from the input port (variable lag) is assumed to be equal to the range limit.
-A non-numeric value obtained from the input port (variable delay) is rounded to a whole number.
+A value outside the acceptable range, a non-integer, or a negative value in the dialog box (fixed delay) returns an error.
+The out-of-range value received from the input port (variable delay) is assumed to be equal to the range limit.
+The non-integer value received from the input port (variable delay) is rounded to an integer.

 Values |